 Posting pictures from your vacation makes you an easy target.
 Thieves will have no problem pinpointing where you live from geotags, photos and aggregate data from public records, or a license plate number.
-Many burglars are already doing it.
+Many burglars are already doing this.

 Our solution tracks the appearance of your data online and deletes geotags automatically generated by social media.

-A license plate number can be used to locate you the owner and your address.
+A license plate number can be used to locate you and your address.
 Having found you on social media, thieves can use geotags and photos to confirm your place of residence and find out when you went on vacation.
 If a car theft is not reported within 3 days, the probability of ever finding it is less than 1%.

-Sects, dubious traders, financial pyramids, network marketers and plain fraudsters can use your online data, credit score, court records and other info to weave a web of deceit with which to gain your trust and ensnare you.
+Sects, dubious traders, financial pyramids, network marketers and plain fraudsters can use your online data, credit score, court records and other info to weave a web of deceit to gain your trust and ensnare you.

-We'll analyze your social media profiles and identify things that might stop you from securing that prize job.
+We'll analyze your social media profiles and identify the things that might stop you from securing that prize job.

 If your passport details get leaked online, it could cause all sorts of trouble, including the risk of criminals using them to get a loan in your name.
-Canceling it will require time and effort, and that's only if you're lucky.
+Canceling it will require time and efforts, and that's only if you're lucky.

-We monitor leaked copies of passports and databases, including private corners of the Internet, and immediately inform you if your passport details appear anywhere online.
+We monitor the leaked copies of passports and databases, including private corners of the Internet, and immediately inform you if your passport details appear anywhere online.

 The simplest way to steal your money is to get hold of your bank card details—hundreds of thousands of people are hit by this type of fraud every year.
 Databases with credit card data are sold all over the place.